 Updating themes is a relatively complicated process with higher risks of errors, especially if you have customized it.
 One wrong step and your entire website might come crumbling down.

 However, keeping your theme to the latest version is highly recommended.

 And if you are confident that you have everything under control that’s fantastic.
 But if feel that you are struggling with it, its time you stop wasting time on WordPress maintenance & start working on your business.

 Backups are critical for your website.

 Consider them to be your insurance, in case of a disaster (like if you get hacked or your server crashes or website gets deleted) your website’s backup is the only thing that can save you from the agony of starting

-Your hosting company also keeps your websites backup but it considers the best practice if you regularly create your own backups, especially before you are about to update something.
+Your hosting company also keeps your website’s backup but the best practice is to regularly create your own backups, especially before you are about to update something.

 If something goes wrong while updating, you can easily revert to the most recent backup.

 Install a backup plugin from our ultimate list of the best plugins.
 Configure the plugin,